 “We know that people with Parkinson’s are physically, psychologically and socially vulnerable,” Dr. Willis said.
 What researchers, including Dr. Willis, are discovering is that women with Parkinson’s are uniquely vulnerable and do not receive the same advocacy or care as other vulnerable populations with Parkinson’s.

 Dr. Willis conducts her research using a wide range of data, concentrating on the healthcare outcomes and differences in people with neurological diseases.
-One of her primary sources is the Parkinson’s Foundation Parkinson’s Outcomes Project, the largest clinical study of PD that tracks more than 10,000 people with Parkinson’s.
+One of her primary sources is the Parkinson’s Foundation Parkinson’s Outcomes Project, the largest clinical study of PD that tracks over 12,000 people with Parkinson’s.

 In general, women have an overall lower risk of being diagnosed with Parkinson’s than men.
 This resilience to the disease might be because of a natural protection estrogen provides in the brain or by another hormone not yet known.
 However, the total number of women living with PD is not far behind that of men, because, on average, women live longer than men.